Know the Steps to a Successful Refinance

 The lender gathers information about the member’s income, debts and other relevant information to help make a determination about how much the member qualifies for in order to purchase a home.
 Different loan programs may allow for different values, so it is important to obtain a pre-qualification for each type of loan program that is suitable.

-Various fees and down payments are discussed and the member will receive two documents: a Loan Estimate (LE) and a Closing Disclosure (CD) statement, which itemizes the rates and associated costs for the loan.
-Both of these documents will be sent to the member within three days.See Suggested Documents
+Various fees and down payments are discussed and the member will receive a Loan Estimate (LE), which itemizes the rates and associated costs for the loan.
+This document will be sent to the member within three days.See Suggested Documents

 The processor reviews the member’s credit reports and verifies his or her debts and payment histories as the VODs and VOEs are returned.
 Should there be any unacceptable late payments, collections for judgments, etc., a written explanation will be needed from the member.
 The processor also reviews the appraisal, survey and looks for property issues that may require further review.